EmeraldXD50869/JSCardDealer/README.md

 # JSCardDealer

-CardDealer is a small javascript game cards library that contains utilities for creating cards, decks, shuffling and dealing cards.
+JSCardDealer is a small javascript game cards library that contains utilities for creating cards, decks, shuffling and dealing cards.
 It is especially suited for creating web-based card games.

 ## Loading support